Skip to main content

 #Packing List

-• Swimwear — the beach season is properly underway by mid-November
+• Swimwear + rash guard: beach season properly underway by mid-November (sea 20-21°C)

-• A compact rain jacket for afternoon thunderstorms
+• Compact rain jacket for afternoon thunderstorms (typical 4-7pm window)

-• Comfortable walking shoes with solid soles for coastal walks
+• Comfortable walking shoes with grip: Bondi-Coogee coastal walk + jacaranda walks = 8-15km days

 #Backup Plans

-If afternoon thunderstorms arrive during outdoor plans: The Museum of Sydney (near Circular Quay) is a small but excellent museum built directly over the foundations of the first Government House; the archaeological remains are visible through a glass floor in the public space outside; entry fees apply for the permanent exhibition but the outdoor archaeological site is free.
+If afternoon thunderstorms arrive during outdoor plans: Museum of Sydney near Circular Quay is small but excellent (built directly over the foundations of the first Government House; A$15 adult; archaeological remains visible through glass floor in outdoor space free); Art Gallery of NSW free entry to permanent collection.

-If Bondi is already too crowded in November: La Perouse headland and Yarra Bay (45 minutes south by bus) have clear, calm water, a historic fort, and almost no tourist presence; the Aboriginal community's activities on the headland are often visible from the public walkway.
+If Bondi is too crowded mid-November: La Perouse headland + Yarra Bay (45 min south by bus 391/394) have clear calm water, historic fort, and almost no tourist presence; Aboriginal community activities on the headland often visible from the public walkway.

-If the jacaranda timing is slightly off (early or late November): The University of Sydney main campus (Camperdown) has over 40 jacaranda trees in the main quadrangle; if the Kirribilli street trees are slightly past peak, the university trees often peak one week later and are arguably even more spectacular; free to enter during university hours.
+If jacaranda timing is off (early or late November): University of Sydney main campus (Camperdown) has 40+ trees in the main quadrangle; if Kirribilli street trees are slightly past peak, university trees often peak one week later and are arguably more spectacular; free during university hours.

 #Budget & Costs

-November is the last month of shoulder-season value before summer prices arrive in December.
-Hotel rates are rising but still 15–25% below peak.
+November is the last month of shoulder-season value before December summer-pricing spike.
+Hotel rates 15-25% below peak.

 #Safety & Health